UGAIForge/Documents/Endpoints/file.md

 - **Errors**:
   - `401 Unauthorized`: Missing or invalid bearer token.
   - `404 Not Found`: Project, version, user, or file not found.
-  - `400 Bad Request`: Could not update the content (e.g., the path is invalid or the type does not match).
+  - `400 Bad Request`: Could not update the content (e.g., the path is invalid, list index is out of bounds, or type mismatch).
   - `500 Internal Server Error`: Database or other internal error.

 ---